MicrosoftDocs/memdocs/memdocs/intune/developer/reports-changelog.md

 |    Model    |    Added    |    The device model.                                                                                                                                                                                                                                                                     |
 |    Office365Version    |    Added    |    The version of Office 365 that is installed on the device.                                                                                                                                                                                                                                                                     |

-The following table lists the added property to the **devicePropertyHistory** entity in the Intune Data Warehouse.
+The following table lists the added properties to the **devicePropertyHistory** entity in the Intune Data Warehouse.

 |    Collection                          |    Change     |    Description information                                                                                                                                                                                                                                                                                                                                                                 |
 |----------------------------------------|---------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|